Skip to main content

 Andy Boxall/Digital Trends

 While I’ve been using and writing about the Apple Watch Ultra, I’ve called it simply the Apple Watch on more than a few occasions.
 When I began to give this some thought, it seemed appropriate.
 The Apple Watch Ultra is clearly the beginning of something new for the company, rather than a one-off or the product of a lazy marketing campaign.
-What Apple has done with the Watch Ultra is to make it genuinely different from the Series 8 in almost every respect.
+What Apple has done with the Watch Ultra is to make it genuinely different from the regular Apple Watch in almost every respect.
 Not better or worse, but something that stands on its own.

-The surprising thing is, the Apple Watch Ultra is quite easy to justify.
+The surprising thing is, the Apple Watch Ultra is quite easy to justify as a purchase.
 The long battery life is a huge selling point that everyone will appreciate, as is the absolute bulletproof nature of the build and materials.
 Plus, if you do anything remotely adventurous, it’ll easily keep up all day long.
 But the thing I didn’t expect was to connect with it personally.
 It has a character all of its own, and that’s something very few smartwatches accomplish.
 What’s more, the new features and the simplicity of use is rather inspirational and encourages you to go out and give them a try.

 Against the odds, Apple has made a rugged smartwatch that non-rugged people will want to own — and they’ll be very pleased with it when they do.
 It’s a fantastic start of something really exciting and really different for Apple’s superb smartwatch range.